War on COVID-19: Frontline ER doctors, PTSD expert answer your questions

 Have a question about the fight against COVID-19 and our “new normal?”
 Email the question, your name, and your city to our experts at coronaquestions@nexstar.tv to have it answered on “Coronavirus House Calls.”
-Watch yesterday’s episode with Dr. Anthony Fauci, and tune in for today’s special episode at 3 p.m.
+Watch Dr. Anthony Fauci on “Coronavirus House Calls,” and tune in for the next episode on Saturday, May 31 at 3 p.m.
 CT!

 BIRMINGHAM, Ala.
 (WIAT) — As the death toll from the coronavirus (COVID-19) pandemic continues to rise in the U.S., we’re looking past statistics.
 With all 50 states reopening in some fashion ahead of Memorial Day, confusion surrounds our ever-evolving situation.
 In an era of information warfare, we’re fighting back with our greatest weapon: the truth.
 We’re here to talk about your concerns, differentiate between fact and fiction, and move from fear to hope as we navigate this “new normal” together.